justarandomgeek/vscode-factoriomod-debug/README.md

 This is a plugin for the [sumneko.lua](https://github.com/sumneko/lua-language-server) vscode extension to help with factorio related syntax and intelisense.

+Since this is still in development there might be some changes you may want to keep an eye out for.
+Chances are there will be some form of a change log as well as a per workspace configuration file if it turns out to be desirable.

 # Installing and updating

 ## How to install - clone